Morumbi, São Paulo: Points of interest

+Morumbi is known nationally for being home to São Paulo Futebol Clube's main ground, Estádio do Morumbi.
+In honour of that, one of the district's subway stations is named after the club, São Paulo-Morumbi is the closest station to the stadium and responsible for connecting the district's main attraction to the city's metro system.

-Within the boundaries of Morumbi one may find Hospital Israelita Albert Einstein, one of the most important private hospitals of the city, Palácio dos Bandeirantes, seat of the São Paulo state government, the American School (Graded School), the Colégio Visconde de Porto Seguro Unidade 1 and Estádio do Morumbi, home to São Paulo Futebol Clube.
+Within the boundaries of Morumbi one may find Hospital Israelita Albert Einstein, one of the most important private hospitals of the city, Palácio dos Bandeirantes, seat of the São Paulo state government, the American School (Graded School) and Colégio Visconde de Porto Seguro Unidade 1.

 A large shopping mall carries the name Shopping Morumbi; however, it is located in the neighboring district of Santo Amaro.
 The neighborhood mall is called Shopping Jardim Sul.

 Morumbi cemetery is the final resting place of triple Formula One World Champion Ayrton Senna and singer Elis Regina.